-If you are a daily commuter in a bustling Indian metropolis like Mumbai, Chennai, or Kolkata, the UTS (Unreserved Ticketing System) on Mobile app has likely been your best friend and, occasionally, your worst enemy.
+If you are a daily commuter in a bustling Indian metropolis like Mumbai, Chennai, or Kolkata, the UTS (Unreserved Ticketing System) on Mobile app has likely been your daily companion.
+It saved us from endless queues, but it also gave us a fair share of headaches.

-Recently, however, the Centre for Railway Information Systems (CRIS) dropped a massive update: The standalone UTS app is slowly being phased out.
-Instead, all local and unreserved ticketing operations are being migrated exclusively to the new Indian Railways "Super App"—the SwaRail APK.
+Recently, the Centre for Railway Information Systems (CRIS) dropped a massive update.
+The standalone UTS app is slowly being phased out.
+Instead, all local and unreserved ticketing operations are moving to the brand-new Indian Railways "Super App"—the SwaRail APK.

-But why fix something that isn't completely broken?
-In this detailed guide, we will explore exactly why Indian Railways is sunsetting the legacy UTS application, how the SwaRail super app handles paperless ticketing better, and what this transition means for your daily commute.
+But why fix something if it isn't completely broken?
+In this detailed guide, we will explore exactly why Indian Railways is closing the legacy UTS application, how the SwaRail super app makes ticketing better, and what this transition means for you.

 1. The Legacy of the UTS App